cdlib/quickcheck-demo/README.md

 The API is easier to work with than traditional JUnit (<=4) theories.
 How does it compare to JUnit Jupiter and other test frameworks (e.g. [Spock: Data Driven Testing](http://spockframework.org/spock/docs/1.0/data_driven_testing.html))?
 You can clone this repository and run the tests with Maven.

+## Key Terms

+* Invariants - properties of a class method that do not change based with changing state, or properties that hold for any set of parameters to a stateless class method.
+* Generators - producers, typically randomized, of parameters or state for test cases.
+Generators may produce more test cases than are actually run.
+Randomness can typically be configured for determinism (repeatability) or non-determinism (serendipity).
+* Shrinking / Reduction - taking a set of test parameters and attempting to find a simpler, or more general, set of test parameters that achieve the same result, typically a falsification.
+For example, if `("ABCDEX","YEDCBA")` fails a boolean `palindrome(a, b)` function, then either `("ABC","CBA")` or `("DEX", "YED")` ought to also fail and is a simpler test case.